 There is a common misunderstanding that networking involves meeting as many new people as you can or collecting as many numbers and business cards as possible.
 Not only is this ineffective, but this completely undermines the point of networking.
 The best way to go about networking is to develop strong relationships.
 People are more likely to help those who they have good relationships with, especially those who have helped them out in the past.
 In the working world, a lot of your success comes from who you know.

-Instead of attempting to meet everyone possible, concentrate on a few individuals and show sincere interest in your conversations.
-It is important to be authentic.
+Be authentic.
+Instead of attempting to meet everyone possible, concentrate on a few individuals and show sincere interest in your conversations—be authentic!
 Remember, you should be focusing on developing relationships, not collecting business cards.
 By actively engaging in conversations, you will show the other party that you are genuinely interested in what they have to say.
 Whenever you have the ability to help a contact, offer your help and then make sure to follow through.
 When the time comes and you need assistance, contacts will be much more willing to offer their support and resources.

 New Hampshire has several young professional associations.
 These associations provide professional and personal development opportunities for young workers.
 Recent grads are always welcome to attend special events and network with other like-minded young professionals.
 Learn more about the professional associations in your area by visiting Stay Work Play – a statewide, independent marketing effort promoting what New Hampshire offers the 20 and 30 year-old demographic.